 First you should install CaSiAn.
 Running CaSiAn requires installing Java Runtime Environment (JRE) version 1.8.0.
 We have tested CaSiAn on Mac, Windows XP, 7 and Server 64- bit version.

-java -jar CaSA.jar
+java -jar CaSiAn.jar.

-By loading signals, all signals are plotted in the tools and user can go through the signals by next, previous, first and last buttons.
+By loading the signals into CaSiAn, all signals are plotted in the tool and the user can go through the signals by next, previous, first and last buttons.

 After finding peaks and nadirs of each signal, CaSiAn plots the Interspike Intervals (ISIs) over time for each peak.
 These plots indicates the distribution of ISIs over time.
 If a peak or nadir point is wrongly detected by the software, the user can easily right click on that point and select “Remove Peak or Nadir” option from appearing popup menu.
 CaSiAn also enables users to add peak or nadir manually by doing right click on each point of signal.

 After detecting peaks and corresponding ISIs of the signals, CaSiAn is able to plot the standard deviation of ISIs over the average period Tav from the Plot menu.

 This plot often shows a linear relation between SD and Tav.
 Therefore, CaSiAn fits a linear line to the data points and displays the slope, the intercept, the root mean square error of the fit and also the population average of Tav.

 The user is able to filter the data points by the number of peaks in each signal.
 The signals which have less than the defined number of peaks will be removed from the data points by clicking on the “Filter signals” button.

 For exploring the underlying time course data, the user can click on a data point in this window and the corresponding time series will be loaded in the main window.